Elie-Bordron/SQuIRE_usage/call/call_README.md

 ## Input

 - The results of Count step.
 They can be found in the count output folder.
-Specify this folder's path in call_arguments.sh .
+This folder's path is specified in call_arguments.sh .
 - Specifications about the two groups compared:
     - The name of the groups
     - The repartition of samples within the two groups.